Skip to main content

 MSc Environmental Engineering and Sustainable Infrastructure

-The master's programme in Environmental Engineering and Sustainable Infrastructure equips students with interdisciplinary tools to solve future environmental problems and prepares for careers as environmental engineers.
+The master's programme in Environmental Engineering and Sustainable Infrastructure equips students with interdisciplinary tools to solve future environmental challenges and prepares them for careers as environmental engineers.
 You will gain knowledge of the properties and functions of water and ecosystems, learn how to assess the local and global environmental impact of human activities and apply advanced methods and modelling tools to define and solve environmental problems.

-Application deadlines for studies starting 2024
+Application deadlines for studies starting August 2027

-16 October (2023): Application opens
+16 October (2026): Application opens

 15 January: Last day to apply